jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

     -   Run the :command:`kubectl get pods --all-namespaces` command to test that the authentication token validates correctly.

-    -   Run the :command:`fm alarm-list` command to check the system health to ensure that there are no unexpected or management-affecting alarms.
+    -   Run the :command:`fm alarm-list` command to ensure that there are no unexpected or management-affecting alarms.

+    -   Run the :command:`system health-query-upgrade` command to check the system health to ensure that the system meets all the upgrade prerequisites.

     -   Run the :command:`kubectl get host -n deployment` command to ensure all nodes in the cluster have reconciled and is set to 'true'.

     -   Ensure **controller-0** is the active controller.

--   The subclouds must all be |AIO-SX|, and must use the Redfish platform management service.
+-   The |AIO-SX| subclouds must use the Redfish platform management service.

 -   Ensure any certificates managed by cert manager will not be renewed during the upgrade process.